jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 In the first unit test, we have:

-* introduced an abstraction about file paths in a directory.
+* introduced an abstraction about file paths in a directory
-* defined the collaboration between the Analyzer, the safe box and the file finder.
+* defined the collaboration between the Analyzer, the safe box and the file finder

 From the `Analyzer`point of view, we have choosed to decompose the upload operation into 2 pieces: